sara-sabr/technology-budgeting/handbook.md

 #### Checklist

-- [ ] The project has a dedicated, empowered product owner who is an employee of the agency — not a contractor, and not an employee of the state’s IT agency — whose job it is to prioritize work for the development team
+- [ ] The project has a dedicated, empowered product owner who is an employee of the government body — not a contractor, and not an employee of the department or agency's IT  — whose job it is to prioritize work for the development team
 - [ ] The departmental or agency contracting officer has embraced this project, and is enthusiastic about procuring software in new ways
 - [ ] The RFP will be solely about procuring development services, not about procuring a tangible thing
 - [ ] The RFP will require a cross-functional team of designers, user researchers, and developers